Increase Cash Flow, Tax-Free

 When considering the benefits of using a debt-leverage to buy additional investment properties with your self directed IRA, you must not only calculate the UBIT, but also determine the anticipated rate of return.

-With the help of your investment consultant, you can determine what properties should be purchased using cash (and thus avoiding UBIT altogether), and which properties should be purchased with a loan.
-These properties will offer the opportunity for high rates of return, and thus warrant the potential for UBIT.
+With the help of your investment consultant, you can determine what properties should be purchased using cash (and thus avoiding UBIT altogether) and which properties should be bought with a loan.
+These properties will offer the opportunity for high rates of return and hence warrant the potential for UBIT.

 Portfolio Income

-Your self directed IRA can have a wide variety of assets that generate income.
+Your self-directed IRA can have a wide variety of assets that generate income.
 For example, interest earned, dividends, royalties, and pensions.
-In a self directed IRA, these are taxed in the same way as other IRAs that generate capital gains.
+In a self-directed IRA, these are taxed like other IRAs that generate capital gains.

 Long Term Capital Gains Property & Rental Income (no Financing)